-Stir in 1 Tbls of Rice Vinegar, ¼ tsp of ground Ginger, and for a little kick add ½ tsp Chili Garlic Paste and/or 1 tsp of Sriracha.
+Stir in 1 Tbls of Rice Vinegar, ¼ teaspoon of ground Ginger, and for a little kick add ½ tsp Chili Garlic Paste and/or 1 teaspoon of Sriracha.

 This is a good time to take a taste.
 If you like your sauce a little sweeter - add either 1 Tbls of Hoisin Sauce or 1 Tbls of Brown Sugar - tasting as you go - until it's just right.